Succession Planning Assessment and Readiness Survey Form

-The Succession Planning Assessment and Readiness Survey should be used by an employer considering initiating a structured succession planning process.
-Having input from key stakeholders and parties involved in the process has several potential benefits for the employer, including:
+A succession planning assessment and readiness survey may be used by an employer considering initiating a structured succession planning process.
+Gathering information from key stakeholders and parties involved in the process has several potential benefits for the employer.
+For example, it:

-- Provides valuable input to the decision whether to implement a succession plan (the "go-no go" decision);
+- Provides valuable input as to whether to implement a succession plan (the "go-no go" decision);

-- Provides both strategic and tactical information which can shape the content and approach;
+- Provides both strategic and tactical information that can shape the content and approach of the plan;

 - Sets the stage for tracking changes in stakeholder perceptions over time.

-The decision to conduct the readiness survey may be driven by the Board of Directors, although it is more likely to be initiated by the employer's senior management (CEO and other C-level executives, with HR playing a key role in deciding whether to conduct the survey).
+The Board of Directors may drive the decision to conduct the readiness survey, although it is more likely to be initiated by the employer's senior management (CEO and other C-level executives), with HR playing a key role in deciding whether to conduct the survey.
 HR should be responsible for: